 There are three main types of pool pumps for you to consider:

 Single Speed Pool Pumps

 Originally, all pools ran off single speed pumps.
-This is a pump that can only run at one speed.
-In the state of Arizona, it is prohibited to install a new single speed pump, so the only reason you would have this type of pool pump is if it was installed in an old pool.
+This can only run at one speed.
+In the state of Arizona, it is prohibited to install a new single speed pump, so the only reason you would have this is if it was installed in an old pool.

 As the name implies, this type of pump can run at two different speeds.
 This is a better option than the single-speed variety, as it lets you choose to run at either high speed or low speed.
 High speed uses more energy but circulates your water through the filter faster.
 Low speed is more energy-efficient, but you may need to run it for a longer time.